Reading Time: 7 minutes

 • Gather Materials: Collect semi-composted yard waste, twigs, leaves, grass clippings, bark, hay, pine needles, and finished compost throughout the season.

-• Layering: Use a combination of these materials to build a complex substrate.
+• Layering: Combine these materials to build a complex substrate.

 Cultivation Methods

-• On ground under a tree: Prepare the area with layers of substrate and spawn.
+• In-ground under a tree: Prepare the area with layers of substrate and spawn.
 As you lay down the layers of organic material, add egg-sized chunks of blewit spawn to the bed.
 Make sure not to break up the spawn too much, as it regrows faster when left more intact.
-Every third layer, add a thin layer of finished compost.
+For every third layer, add a thin layer of finished compost.
 Continue layering until the bed is about 4-8 inches deep.
 Mulch over the top with straw, wood chips, bark, or other materials to maintain moisture.

 Maintaining and Monitoring